JingWang-RU/CardiovascularImaging/README.md

-# CardiovascularImaging
+# Cardiovascular Imaging

-Created by Jing Wang
+## Created by Jing Wang

+## Contents
-It consists of detailed codes mainly in C++ and Python in echo images processing.
+   detailed codes mainly written in C++ and Python for echo images processing.